Sir Clive Woodward is the Former England RFU Coach.

 Whether in sports or business, the principles of creating high-performance teams remain the same.

 Leadership, Teamship, Partnership and Attention to Detail are critical components to build a team.
 Team and Company Cultures may change, but the key ingredients for success remain consistent.

 During Clive’s time with the England Rugby team, he established a series of high-performance management systems incorporating players, coaches, technical, medical and administrative units.
 These systems operated individually and collectively, guided by a set of winning behaviours, ultimately providing the framework for activities on and off the field.

-It’s the establishment, recognition and implementation of these principles which have enabled Sir Clive to meet his objectives of wanting to build a happy and successful team.
+It’s the establishment, recognition, and implementation of these principles that have enabled Sir Clive to meet his objectives of building a happy and successful team.

 Sir Clive Woodward’s presentations provide you with an insight into the tools and methods that he has used as a World Cup-winning coach.

 As one of the UK’s leading motivational speakers, Sir Clive delivers keynotes and workshops live and virtually.

 DNA of a Champion

 Based on the notion that “Great Teams Are Made of Great Individuals”, Clive has identified four criteria which he believes characterise a champion individual or team in both business and sport.
 ‘The DNA of a Champion’ details each of these criteria, but also how they can be coached to achieve high-performing teams.